papermerge/documentation/src/REST API/overview.rst

 ----------------------------

-This section explains by example how to use nodes, folders and documents endpoints as these endpoints feature some peculiarities.
+This section explains by example how to use nodes, folders and documents endpoints because they feature some peculiarities.

 In |project| one folder can contain other folders and documents.
 It is de factor standard nowadays for a typical `file manager`_ to organize files and